 - Freelance Work

 - Volunteer Experience

 These two dental assistant resume examples clean it up:

 Dental Assistant Resume—Extra Sections

 The first of those dental assistant resume samples shows things the dentist wants.
 Even the “additional activities” add value.

 They show you’re “with it.”

 Expert Hint: Write a dental assistant cover letter.
 Too many dentists won’t read your dental assisting resume without one.
-Show your best moments that fit in with the job.
+So learn how to write a cover letter and show your best moments that fit in with the job.

 For a dental assistant resume that gets jobs: